Serve these pillowy soft homemade buttermilk pancakes from scratch drizzled with homemade orange syrup for breakfast. They will melt in your mouth!

-The morning I made these pancakes, The Husband was hoping for quiche.
+The morning I made these buttermilk pancakes from scratch, The Husband was hoping for quiche.
 Yes, my husband is man enough to admit he likes quiche.
 I think it’s sexy.

 I wanted pancakes.
 These pancakes to be exact.
 And since I am the only one in this house that knows how to make quiche or pancakes, pancakes won.